Joojoobee87/TartanThom/README.md

 **Reviews**
 -	To further enhance the user experience, user reviews have been incorporated to help inform other users when selecting a product to purchase.
 Reviews are displayed on the product page when a user selects a product, within the tabs section underneath the main product content.
 Users are able to scroll through a series of reviews, displaying star ratings and rating text.
 Reviews are only able to be submitted by someone who has purchased the selected product, the link to complete a review is available to a user once they have paid for the product, under the Order History section of their Profile page.

-**Modals**
--	**Confirm Delete** - a Bootstrap model has been utilised in order for Users to confirm when they wish to delete an item from their basket.
-Introducing a two-step process for deleting items from a user’s basket helps to ensure that they don’t do this in error by confirming their intent to delete.

 **Footer**